Ductal cells: Breast ductal carcinoma

 Ductal carcinoma in situ (DCIS) is the proliferation of malignant ductal cells without penetrating the stromal tissue around them.
-In other words, DCIS is the presence of abnormal cells in a breast’s milk duct.
+In other words, DCIS is the presence of abnormal cells in a breast's milk duct.
 It is thought to be the earliest form of breast cancer and is noninvasive (it has not spread from the milk duct and has a low risk of becoming invasive).
 DCIS can be differentiated into groups based on low, intermediate, and high grade.
 When comparing the growth potential of normal epithelial cells to DCIS, it is 10 times larger, and the apoptosis rate was also 15 times greater.
 Furthermore, comedo-type DCIS usually causes necrosis in the duct center and has a more significant threat of reappearance.

-The majority of ductal carcinomas are positive for luminal cell markers (CK8, CK18, CK19) but negative for basal cellmarkers (CK5/6 and CK14).
+The majority of ductal carcinomas are positive for luminal cell markers (CK8, CK18, CK19) but negative for basal cell markers (CK5/6 and CK14).
 In 30% of cases, DCIS is multifocal and usually is in the same breast.
 There is axillary lymph node invasion in 2-6% of DCIS cases.
 DCIS is frequently found during mammograms and makes up 25% of screen-detected breast cancers.

 The degree of the disease in the breast determines DCIS treatment.
 In widespread or multifocal DCIS patients, a mastectomy is the recommended choice with the chance of reconstruction.
 Further clinical trials are being worked on to find an alternative to surgery.

 There is not a clear cause for DCIS.
-This type of cancer comes from genetic mutations in the breast duct cells’ DNA.
+This type of cancer comes from genetic mutations in the breast duct cells' DNA.
 The mutations make the cells look abnormal, but these cells are still not able to leave the breast duct.
 It is unknown what the exact cause is of this abnormal cell growth that causes DCIS.
 However, factors that potentially have a role are lifestyle, environment, and passed-down genes.